|Response To Intervention||

 Response to Intervention is a three Tier learning environment.

 Tier I takes place in the classroom with the classroom teacher instructing students in the core curriculum.

 Tier II takes place in an RTI classroom for thirty minutes with the RTI instructor and includes a small group of students focused on a common academic area of difficulty.

 Tier III takes place in an RTI classroom and is an additional thirty minutes of focused academic instruction.

-Student selection for inclusion in RTI is based on DIBELS/MAP data and classroom data.
+Student selection for inclusion in RTI is based on classroom performance, teacher input, and assessment data.